-RECOMMENDED ACTION: "that, pursuant to Election Law, Section 2025 {whereas there is no express requirement of the individual to be a qualified voter or resident of the district} the Board of Education does hereby appoint the following individuals as Assistant Clerks and Chief Election Inspectors for the Annual Budget Vote and Election of Trustees to be held on May 15, 2018; and
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Scavo, seconded by Ms. Wottawa, and approved unanimously (8-0) to approve, pursuant to Election Law, Section 2025 {whereas there is no express requirement of the individual to be a qualified voter or resident of the district}the Board of Education does hereby appoint the following individuals as Assistant Clerks and Chief Election Inspectors for the Annual Budget Vote and Election of Trustees to be held on May 15, 2018; and